quasiris/qsf-integration/README.md

 - easy to use paging, filtering, facetting, sorting, boosting
 - decoupling of the search technology from the functional requirements
 - full flexibility for the functional design with an easy extensibility in all process steps
-- easy intetration with REST
+- easy integration with REST
 - easy integration of tracking systems